AS1467/rosedale-nature-escapade/README.md

 # **Welcome to Rosedale Resort Website** 🌿🏡

-This is a beautifully designed and responsive website for **Rosedale Resort, Munnar**, built to provide an elegant and seamless experience for visitors.
+This website was built upon request for a friend who owns **Rosedale Resort, Munnar**.
+The goal was to create a beautifully designed and responsive digital presence to enhance the resort’s online visibility and improve the booking experience for visitors.
 ## **🛠️ Technologies Used**
 This project is built using:
 - **Vite** – Fast development environment